 Unless we complete our initial business combination with an affiliated entity, we are not required to obtain an opinion that such an initial business combination is fair to our company from a financial point of view.
-If no opinion is obtained, our shareholders will be relying on the judgment of our board of directors, who will determine fair market value based on standards generally accepted by the financial community.
+While we have obtained a fairness opinion with respect to the proposed Business Combination with Complete Solaria, if the transaction is not consummated and we seek to effectuate a business combination with another target and no opinion is obtained, our shareholders will be relying on the judgment of our board of directors, who will determine fair market value based on standards generally accepted by the financial community.
 Such standards used will be disclosed in our proxy materials or tender offer documents, as applicable, related to our initial business combination.